|

 jobs.

-these ads without actually having to read all of them.
-Look for some common
+you can scan these ads without actually having to read all of them.
+Look

-to ignore it.
-Or, if you see that one company is posting dozens of the
+work!” you know to ignore it.
+Or, if you see that one company is posting

-same ad for areas all over your country, you should probably avoid those,
+dozens of the same ad for areas all over your country, you should probably

-too.
-(Such ads are probably ads posted by a Webmaster or affiliate in an
+avoid those, too.
+(Such ads are probably ads posted by a Webmaster or affiliate

-effort to lure to you a site to purchase something.)
-Look for ads that
+in an effort to lure to you a site to purchase something.)
+Look for ads

-advertise specific positions, posted by a real-sounding companies or staffing
+that advertise specific positions, posted by a real-sounding companies

 Case manager needed for adolescents.